-- 8. In the upper right area of the page (next to the Search box), select whether to add the cost item for a provider or facility by clicking to the Provider/Facility toggle. - 9.
-Do one of the following: - To add an RVU, click Add RVU. - To edit an RVU, in the Actions column, click the notepad icon - 10.
-In Cost Item column of the table, search for and select the cost item. - 11.
-For provider RVUs, from the Provider column, select the provider the cost item applies to. - 12.
+- 8. To choose either Provider view or Facility view, click the gear icon ^{\$\$} in the upper-right portion of the screen and select one or the other. - 9.
+Do one of the following: - To add an RVU, click Add RVU. - To edit an RVU, click its edit icon in the Actions column. - 10.
+In Cost Item column of the table, select the desired cost item.
+A search field is available to help find specific cost items, if needed.
+For new cost items only.

+- 11. For provider RVUs, from the Provider column, select the provider the cost item applies to. - 12.
 Enter RVU values in the columns, as needed. - 13.
-Do one of the following: - After making your changes, save the values in the row by clicking the disk icon in the Actions column. - If needed, you can undo changes in a row by clicking the circle arrow icon in the Actions column.
-For example, if you type 6, and then 9, and click the circle arrow icon, the field will revert to 6. - 14.
-Do one of the following: - If you are creating a new model, the next step is to define your reclasses.
-Click Next in the bottom right corner of the page or click the Reclass definitions tab at the top of the page.
+Do one of the following: - To save your row changes, click the save icon 🖺 in the Actions column. - To discard your changes, click the undo icon 💟 in the Actions column. - 14.
+If you are creating a new model, the next step is to define your reclasses.
+Click Next in the bottom right corner of the page or click the Reclass definitions tab at the top of the page. - 15.
 If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.